 Jumbo is playing in selected cinemas nationwide now

-Love is an emotion often felt but rarely understood.
-It is overwhelmingly powerful and terrifyingly devastating all at once; a violent reaction moments from splitting or multiplying tenfold.
-Despite the inherently intangible nature of love, we still try to place our conventions onto it.
-Trapping it in a box and marking the boundaries.
-Maybe this helps us feel like we have a semblance of control over the feeling when in reality, we are powerless to its all-encompassing grasp.
+Love is an emotion often felt but rarely understood; it is overwhelmingly powerful and terrifyingly devastating all at once, a violent reaction moments from splitting or multiplying.
+Despite the inherently intangible nature of love, we still try to place our conventions onto it, trapping it in a box and marking the boundaries.
+Maybe this helps us feel like we have a semblance of control over the feeling when in reality, we are powerless against its all-encompassing grasp.
 We see so many depictions of a singular form of romantic love in our media, often white and often heterosexual – a one-size-fits-all hole for a shape whose form is indescribable.
-The truth is, love is like a fairytale – magical and spellbinding, fantastical yet rooted in humanity.
+The truth is, love is like a fairytale, magical and spellbinding, fantastical yet rooted in humanity.
 I like to think that’s how Zoé Wittock sees love.

-We’ve all seen those absurd pairings, for example, a woman marries the Eiffel Tower, or a man falls in love with his car.
-Relationships like these seem impossibly comical; after all, how could someone possibly fall in love with something as monolithic as the Eiffel Tower or cold and mechanical like your own car?
-Where we see the absurdity, Wittock sees something else.
-She sees the truth in their emotion and strips away the absurdity, in turn crafting Jeanne (Noémie Merlant).
+We’ve all seen those absurd pairings; for example, a woman marries the Eiffel Tower, or a man falls in love with his car; relationships like these seem impossibly comical.
+But where we see absurdity, Wittock sees beauty and difference.

 READ MORE FROM SABASTIAN ASTLEY HERE